 but we acknowledge your name alone.

-17 If the Lord had not been my help,
+17 If the Lord had not come to my help, *

 your consolations cheer my soul.

-21 They band together against the life of the righteous,
+21 They conspire against the life of the just *

 and condemn the innocent to death.